teddyward/progression-framework/frameworks/engineering/software.md

 It's meant to be a helpful thought exercise.
 It's not meant to be a rating system for humans.

 ### How does it work?
 The framework covers all the things we're looking for from engineers at Kevala.
 These things are very roughly divided into four categories, across two axes.
+These aren't weighted equally; code mastery, for example, should probably be the primary focus of SWEIs.
+But they are all part of your job requirements.
 - Craft - The quality of your technical contributions in our codebase
+  - Code Mastery
+  - Software Design and Architectural Design
+  - Approach to bugs and issues
 - Coordination - The alignment of your contributions to our mission
+  - Decarbonization
+  - Growing the team
+  - Tracking work
 - Impact - How your work makes life better for our users
+  - Relationship to our users
+  - Product ownership
+  - Scaling the platform
 - Influence - How your work makes life better for your coworkers
+  - Processes
+  - Culture
+  - Relationships
+  - Feedback

 Every individual will have strengths and weaknesses on these axes.
 Your manager will work with you to make sure You are happily engaged and utilized.
 It should be clear, however, where your areas of growth are.
 If it isn't, ask in your next 1:1 :)